mrocklin/matrix-algebra/README.md

 There is a file, `compute.maude`, which is the starting point to translate matrix expressions into BLAS calls.
-The goal of this project is to wrap and isolate the complexity of the BLAS and LAPACK libraries so that users can write `A x with A is symmetric , v is vector` and have the correct `SYMV` call written for them.
+The goal of this project is to wrap and isolate the complexity of the BLAS and LAPACK libraries so that users can write `A x with A is symmetric , x is vector` and have the correct `SYMV` call written for them.
 Additionally, using the search mechanism in Maude it should be possible to consider more complex expressions / contexts and select optimal computation strategies.
 This is a work in progress.